akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Roger bowed—a shallow, efficient nod.

-"The treasury is bruised by expense.
-The wars, the dowry and the gifts to the King of the Germans.”
+"The treasury is bruised by expense: The wars, the dowry and the gifts to the King of the Germans.”

 Roger’s words hung in the air like a blade.

 Henry’s jaw tightened.
-He turned and caught sight of Godfrey’s face – the quiet boy who had spent his life watching, waiting, being counted.
+He turned and caught sight of Godfrey’s face — the quiet boy who had spent his life watching, waiting, being counted.
 Henry saw his own father’s dismissal.
 He saw the ledger, the coin, the whispers, the waiting.

 Something inside him gave way.